 SECTION 5.00 RESPONSIBILITIES AND RESERVE AUTHORITY

 Section 5.01.
 Powers the Board Shall Exercise.
-Section 5.01.
-Powers the Board Shall

-- Appointment and removal of the President;
+- hire and terminate the employment of the President;

 - assess University programs, including curricular offerings, to assure compliance with established Board policy and to assure that such programs meet all appropriate standards, and upon careful analysis, propose approval, change or deletion;

-- Preserving institutional autonomy and independence;
+- preserve institutional autonomy and independence; and

-- Maintaining University relationships.
+- maintain University relationships.

 Section 5.03.
 Performance, Evaluation and Personnel Management.
 The Board retains authority and oversight powers in the following:

 - developing procedures for both evaluating and assessing the performance of all aspects of the presidency;

 - granting tenure and promotion in academic rank and approving sabbatical leaves.

 Section 5.04.
 Bylaws.
 The Board retains authority to exercise oversight powers in adopting and modifying these Bylaws.

 Section 5.05.
 Financial Matters.
-The Board retains authority to exercise oversight powers over
+The Board retains authority to exercise oversight powers over the following:

 - approval of operating and capital outlay budget requests that are submitted to the State;